 The following summary is not a complete analysis or description of all potential U.S. federal income tax consequences to a particular U.S. holder.
 It does not address all U.S. federal income tax considerations that might be relevant to all categories of potential purchasers, certain of which (such as banks or other financial institutions, regulated investment companies, real estate investment trusts, insurance companies, dealers or traders in securities, tax-exempt entities, non-U.S. persons, persons holding senior debt securities as part of a "straddle," "hedge," conversion or other integrated transaction, holders whose "functional currency" is not the U.S. dollar, partnerships or other pass-through entities for U.S. federal income tax purposes or persons holding senior debt securities through a partnership or other pass through entity, U.S. expatriates, and holders liable for alternative minimum tax) are subject to special tax treatment.
-This summary does not address estate and gift tax consequences or any non-U.S., state or local tax consequences of owning our senior debt securities.
-In addition, this summary applies only to investors that acquire any series of senior debt securities at their issue price and without original issue discount (other than de minimis original issue discount).
+This summary does not address estate and gift tax consequences or any non-U.S., state or local tax consequences of senior debt securities at their issue price and without original issue discount (other than de minimis original issue discount).
 This summary assumes that investors will hold our senior debt securities as capital assets within the meaning of Section 1221 of the Code.
 The applicable prospectus supplement may address additional U.S. federal income tax consequences related to a particular series of senior debt securities.